In situ resource utilization: Martian moons, Ceres, asteroids

 Other proposals are based on Phobos and Deimos.
 These moons are in reasonably high orbits above Mars, have very low escape velocities, and unlike Mars have return delta-v's from their surfaces to LEO which are less than the return from the Moon.

 Ceres is further out than Mars, with a higher delta-v, but launch windows and travel times are better, and the surface gravity is just 0.028 g, with a very low escape velocity of 510 m/s.
 Researchers have speculated that the interior configuration of Ceres includes a water-ice-rich mantle over a rocky core.

 Near Earth Asteroids and bodies in the asteroid belt could also be sources of raw materials for ISRU.

 Planetary atmospheres

 Proposals have been made for "mining" for rocket propulsion, using what is called a Propulsive Fluid Accumulator.
-Atmospheric gases like oxygen and argon could be extracted from the atmosphere of planets like the Earth, Mars, and the outer Gas Giants by Propulsive Fluid Accumulator satellites in low orbit.
+Atmospheric gases like oxygen and argon could be extracted from the atmosphere of planets like the Earth, Mars, and the outer giant planets by Propulsive Fluid Accumulator satellites in low orbit.

 ISRU capability classification (NASA)

 In October 2004, NASA's Advanced Planning and Integration Office commissioned an ISRU capability roadmap team.
 The team's report, along with those of 14 other capability roadmap teams, were published 22 May 2005.
 The report identifies seven ISRU capabilities: